Here's Our Rant About Yamana Gold Inc. (AUY)

-Yamana Gold Inc. (NYSE:AUY) went down by -2.74% from its latest closing price compared to the recent 1-year high of $6.40.
-The company’s stock price has collected 0.88% of gains in the last five trading sessions.
+Yamana Gold Inc. (NYSE:AUY) went up by 2.15% from its latest closing price compared to the recent 1-year high of $6.40.
+The company’s stock price has collected 0.21% of gains in the last five trading sessions.
 The Wall Street Journal reported on 05/31/22 that Gold Fields Buys Canada’s Yamana in $6.7 Billion Deal

 Is It Worth Investing in Yamana Gold Inc. (NYSE :AUY) Right Now?

-Yamana Gold Inc. (NYSE:AUY) scored a price-to-earnings ratio above its average ratio, recording 29.36 x from its present earnings ratio.
-Plus, the 36-month beta value for AUY is at 1.37.
+Yamana Gold Inc. (NYSE:AUY) scored a price-to-earnings ratio above its average ratio, recording 30.25 x from its present earnings ratio.
+Plus, the 36-month beta value for AUY is at 1.35.
+Opinions of the stock are interesting as 8 analysts out of 13 who provided ratings for Yamana Gold Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 4 rated it as “hold,” and 1 as “sell.”

 3 Tiny Stocks Primed to Explode